Skip to main content

 What’s the difference between power of sale and foreclosure?

-How long do I have after a Notice of Sale — and can I still reinstate?
+How long do I have after a Notice of Sale in Ontario — and can I still reinstate?

 How does a private bridge or refinance actually stop the sale?